-You would be hard pressed to find another beverage besides coffee whose health benefits or concerns are more controversial.
+You would be hard-pressed to find another beverage besides coffee whose health benefits or concerns are more controversial.
 It seems with each passing year, coffee is hailed as either medicine or poison, but this year it seems the findings have been positive.
 Let’s take a look at a few recent conclusions.

 Coffee May Prevent and Treat Alzheimer’s

-As for studies on humans, lead researcher on the project, Miia Kivipelto, a professor at the University of Kuopio in Finland and at the Karolinska Institute in Stockholm, said, “Middle-aged people who drank between three and five cups of coffee a day lowered their risk of developing dementia and Alzheimer’s disease by between 60 and 65 percent later in life.”
+As for studies on humans, the lead researcher on the project, Miia Kivipelto, a professor at the University of Kuopio in Finland and at the Karolinska Institute in Stockholm, said, “Middle-aged people who drank between three and five cups of coffee a day lowered their risk of developing dementia and Alzheimer’s disease by between 60 and 65 percent later in life.”
 She also said it remained unclear exactly how moderate coffee drinking helped delay or avoid the onset of dementia, but pointed out that coffee contains strong antioxidants, which are known to counter Alzheimer’s.

 Coffee May Help Diabetics

-Previous studies have affirmed that a high consumption of coffee may lower the risk for type 2 diabetes, and now another study on 15 overweight men was performed, focusing on two specific compounds found in coffee, chlorogenic acid and trigonelline.
+Previous studies have affirmed that high consumption of coffee may lower the risk for type 2 diabetes, and now another study on 15 overweight men was performed, focusing on two specific compounds found in coffee, chlorogenic acid, and trigonelline.
 The researchers examined the effects on both glucose and insulin concentrations and found a significant reduction in glucose and insulin 15 minutes after the oral glucose tolerance test, a two-hour procedure commonly used to diagnose diabetes.
 They believe that these specific compounds contribute to the overall beneficial effect of coffee on the development of type 2 diabetes.

 Caffeine Used to Fight Skin Cancer

-Scientists now believe that both drinking caffeine and using sunscreens or after-sun creams containing caffeine may improve sun damaged skin and reduce the risk of developing non-melanoma skin cancer.
-In a 2007 study it was shown that drinking caffeinated coffee caused a reduction in the risk of developing non-melanoma skin cancer at a rate of 5% for each cup consumed per day.
+Scientists now believe that both drinking caffeine and using sunscreens or after-sun creams containing caffeine may improve sun-damaged skin and reduce the risk of developing non-melanoma skin cancer.
+In a 2007 study, it was shown that drinking caffeinated coffee caused a reduction in the risk of developing non-melanoma skin cancer at a rate of 5% for each cup consumed per day.

 Now researchers have shown that caffeine applied topically to the skin effectively protected skin cells after they were exposed to UV radiation.
 The reasoning behind it is believed to be that caffeine causes apoptosis, the programmed death of precancerous cells.

-In one study, after exposing hairless mice to UV radiation, they found that topical applications of caffeine to the mice decreased the number of nonmalignant skin tumors by 44% and malignant skin tumors 72%.
-It increased apoptosis of nonmalignant skin tumors by 87% and squamous cell carcinomas 92%, and there was no effect on the non-tumor areas of the skin.
+In one study, after exposing hairless mice to UV radiation, they found that topical applications of caffeine to the mice decreased the number of nonmalignant skin tumors by 44% and malignant skin tumors by 72%.
+It increased apoptosis of nonmalignant skin tumors by 87% and squamous cell carcinomas by 92%, and there was no effect on the non-tumor areas of the skin.
 This should be good news for those of us living in Arizona!

 Coffee Helps Hepatitis C Patients